phosphoresi/docker-s3ql/Readme.md

 ------------ | ------------- | ------------
 CACHESIZE | Size of the cache in KB  | 10485760 (10GB)
 S3QL_MOUNTPOINT | Mountpoint of the filesystem  | /mnt/s3ql
-NAKIVO_PORT  | Nakivo port for communication with the director  | 9446

 ## TroubleShooting